TylerAuer/theFinch/about.md

 {% include section-break.html %}

-At Saint Andrew’s Episcopal School, middle schoolers are the oldest students.
+<span class="dropcap">At</span> Saint Andrew’s Episcopal School, middle schoolers are the oldest students.
 Many members of the Writing Club have been here since pre-K, and are about to embark on the next steps of their educational adventure.
 Writing Club members pointed out this platform will be a legacy for middle schoolers growing up and leaving Saint Andrew’s.
 They wanted a name that acknowledged and celebrated their bittersweet graduation into high school.
 What title would fit our writing platform, accomplishing all these strong intentions?

 > Quite suddenly, there it was, obvious and perfect.
 We knew who we were.